saptarshibasu/kafka-study/README.md

   * Kafka's zero copy, page cache leverage, message batching, smaller heap and sequential disk access provide good performance
   * Kafka's performance is effectively constant with respect to data size so storing data for a long time is not a problem
   * Kafka's consumers keep track of their progress in separate internal Kafka topics adding very little overhead to the brokers
+  * Kafka supports space efficient publish-subscribe as there is only single log no matter how many consumer groups are there

 ### Basics